SergeyZaika/deploy_flask_nginx_gunicorn_ubuntu/README.md

 - A remote Ubuntu server with SSH access.
 - Ports 22, 80, and 443 open on the remote server.

+## Prerequisites

+- Ensure that your remote server has the necessary permissions for the setup and teardown processes.
+- Ensure that your local machine can communicate with the remote server via SSH.

 ## Usage

 ### Setup Playbook